brend/ZippyClip/README.md

 	Strg+Enter:          Perform alternative action if available
 	Esc:                 Close ZippyClip window
 	Ctrl+Q:              Quit ZippyClip
+	Ctrl+,:				 Show settings

-Performing any of the above actions will also close the ZippyClip window.
+Performing any of the above actions will also close the ZippyClip window, except for accessing the settings.

 ZippyClip comes with a try icon that will make the window appear when clicked.
+When right-clicked, it will display a context menu with commands that include pausing, settings.

 ## Alternative Actions
 All items in the list can be copied to the clipboard.